 This report shows the total amount of invoices for the selected time period.
 The report will show a total of invoiced and uninvoiced amounts.
 This will be helpful to ensure all appointments are invoiced and to keep up with the total amounts billed by each clinician.

-The Income Received by Clinician report shows the total amount of payments received by the clinician for a Pay Period.
+The Income Received report shows the total amount of payments received by the clinician for a Pay Period.
 You also have the ability to create Pay Period Snapshots and view Adjustments.
-To learn more about this report, please see this guide: Payments Received by Clinician report & Past Pay Periods Snapshots.
+To learn more about this report, please see this guide: Calculating payroll & Past Pay Periods Snapshots.

 (Year) Tax Report

 When you click (Year) Tax Report, you'll see a green banner appear letting you know that we're compiling your report and that we'll email you letting you know when it's ready.
 When you receive the email, it will contain a link to download your tax report.
 This link will expire after 24 hours.
 Once your report has downloaded, it should look similar to this:

 Payout reports detail all of the credit card charges processed through your account.
 You can see the following details pertaining to each charge.